 When it comes to numbers, BSL programs may use natural numbers, integers, rational numbers, real numbers, and complex numbers.
-We assume that you have heard of the first four.
-The last one may have been mentioned in your high school.
+We assume that you have heard of all but the last one.
+The last one may have been mentioned in your high school class.
 If not, don’t worry; while complex numbers are useful for all kinds of calculations, a novice doesn’t have to know about them.

 A truly important distinction concerns the precision of numbers.
 For now, it is important to understand that BSL distinguishes exact numbers and inexact numbers.
 When it calculates with exact numbers, BSL preserves this precision whenever possible.
-For example, (/ 4 6) produces the precise fraction 2/3, which DrRacket can render as a proper fraction, an improper fraction, or as a mixed decimal.
-Play with your computer’s mouse to find the menu that changes the fraction into decimal expansion and other presentations.
+For example, (/ 4 6) produces the precise fraction 2/3, which DrRacket can render as a proper fraction, an improper fraction, or a mixed decimal.
+Play with your computer’s mouse to find the menu that changes the fraction into decimal expansion.

-Note The word Number refers to a wide variety of numbers, including counting numbers, integers, rational numbers, real numbers, and even complex numbers.
-If we wish to be precise, we use appropriate words: Integer, Rational, Real, and so on.
-We may even refine these notions using such standard terms as PositiveInteger, NonnegativeNumber, etc.
+Note on Numbers The word “Number” refers to a wide variety of numbers, including counting numbers, integers, rational numbers, real numbers, and even complex numbers.
+For most uses, you can safely equate Number with the number line from elementary school, though on occasion this translation is too imprecise.
+If we wish to be precise, we use appropriate words: Integer, Rational, and so on.
+We may even refine these notions using such standard terms as PositiveInteger, NonnegativeNumber, NegativeNumber, and so on.
+End

-To confirm that the expression works properly, change the two definitions so that x represents 12 and y stands for 5.
-If you click RUN now, the result should be 13.
+To confirm that the expression works properly, change x to 12 and y to 5, then click RUN.
+The result should be 13.

-A wide-spread prejudice about computers concerns its innards.
+A widespread prejudice about computers concerns their innards.
 Many believe

 that it is all about bits and bytes—

-Programming languages are about calculating with information, and information comes in all shapes and forms.
+Programming languages are about computing with information, and information comes in all shapes and forms.
 For example, a program may deal with colors, names, business letters, or conversations between people.
 Even though we could encode this kind of information as numbers, it would be a horrible idea.
-Just imagine remembering large tables of codes, such as 0 means “red” and 1 means “hello,” etc.
+Just imagine remembering large tables of codes, such as 0 means “red” and 1 means “hello,” and the like.

-Instead most programming languages provide at least one kind of data that deals with such symbolic information.
+Instead, most programming languages provide at least one kind of data that deals with such symbolic information.
 For now, we use BSL’s strings.
-Generally speaking, a String is a sequence of the characters that you can enter on the keyboard enclosed in double quotes, plus a few others, about which we aren’t concerned just yet.
-In Prologue: How to Program, we have seen a number of BSL strings: "hello", "world", "blue", "red", etc. The first two are words that may show up in a conversation or in a letter; the others are names of colors that we may wish to use.
+Generally speaking, a String is a sequence of the characters that you can enter on the keyboard, plus a few others, about which we aren’t concerned just yet, enclosed in double quotes.
+In Prologue: How to Program, we have seen a number of BSL strings: "hello", "world", "blue", "red", and others.
+The first two are words that may show up in a conversation or in a letter; the others are names of colors that we may wish to use.